 Parking Tickets and Towing

 Our office is unable to get involved with parking tickets.
 If you receive a ticket, please read the directions on the back of the violation notice to see what you can do to either pay or contest it.
 For more information, you can call the Department of Finance at 312-744-PARK or visit their website.
-If you think your car has been towed, visit the Department of Finance website to see if it is in an impound lot.
+If you think your car has been towed, click here.

 Chicago’s parking meters are operated by LAZ Parking.
 For a map of parking Pay-N-Display boxes, click here.
 Always make sure to double check the signs on the street and machine you are using for specific rate and hour information; some meters do have to be paid on Sundays.
 There are three LAZ monthly parking lots located in the 32nd Ward at 3120 N. Greenview, 1530 W. Barry and 1635 W. Melrose.
 For more information on monthly parking, click here.

 Water & Sewer Services